Kowitzki/Four-Wheeled-Bobbycar/README.md

 The Frame is built from 6mm and 21mm Plywood (Sperrholz), the kind with long fibres, not pressboard/particle board (Pressspan).
 Plywood is much more rigid.
 There are dxf-files under "Mechanics" for lasercutting.
 Cutting by Hand is also possible, therefor you need an A3 printer and a jigsaw.
 After cutting, 12mm parts are glued together out of 6mm pieces, then everything is pushed together and tightend by screws.
 Assembling the steering is not that easy, my bad.
-If you want your wood to last longer in the rain i recommend to paint it.
+If you want your wood to last longer in the rain i recommend you to paint it.

 ### Steering
 The uprights are printed using a 0.8mm or 1mm nozzle, a layer hight of 0.3mm and 60-80% infill.
 There are two options for the steering, one for normal driving and one for drifting.
 The options have a different geometry.